 This name may be at the bottom of the Social Security Administration list, but in Wales and England, Alfred ranks #125.
 It means ‘elf counsel’.

-We love this name for it means ‘army of elf’.
+We love this name because it means ‘army of elves’.
 And the final ‘o’ increases the attractiveness of this name manifold.
 Quite a wondrous name, isn’t it?

 A magical name that’s now tied to the chipmunks, all thanks to the movie, Alvin and the Chipmunks.
 The name currently sits at the #602 spot.
 Alvin means ‘friend of elves’.